4closurefraud.org Owner Carol Asbury Accused of Running A Straw Buyer Operation

 Mr. Ferrer commended the investigative efforts of the IRS Criminal Investigation Division, Department of Financial Services, FBI, FDLE, U.S. Secret Service, and the Palm Beach County Mortgage Fraud Task Force.
 The cases are being prosecuted by Assistant U.S. Attorneys Stephanie Evans, Ellen Cohen and Carolyn Bell.

 Unfortunately, I can’t say I’m surprised by this.
-I don’t believe she’s a victim of government persecution because of 4closurefraud.org but because of the way she conducts her business.
+Asbury is claiming she’s a victim of government persecution because of 4closurefraud.org.
+However, that is simply not true.
+It has to more with they way but she conducts her business.

-Asbury and Redman also ask for donations on site which is against Florida law if you are not a licensed non-profit with the state of Florida.
+Asbury and Redman also ask for donations on site which is against Florida law.

 Asbury also has a history of abandoning clients as she did with one of the clients I referred to her.
 I personally know of two others because I received calls from their new attorneys asking me questions about the reports I wrote that were in the file.

-When I had the website MFI-Mod Squad and would expose shady loan modification companies, I would hear things very similar to this when I would expose people doing things they knew they shouldn’t be doing.
-Now don’t get me wrong I’m not saying Michael Redman was involved in the straw buyer scheme that Asbury was involved in.
-He’s just trying to save his job with 4closurefraud.org and his credibility both of which it appears just went out the window.
+When I had the website MFI-Mod Squad and would expose shady loan modification companies.
+I would hear things very similar to this when I would expose fraudsters.
+Now, don’t get me wrong, I’m not saying Michael Redman was involved in Asbury’s straw buyer scheme.
+He’s just trying to save his both his job and his credibility.

 Was Carol Asbury targeted by the feds because she going after the banks?
 I doubt it.
-I’ve been doing mortgage fraud investigating longer than she had been doing foreclosure defense.
 My attorneys and I have a better success rate than Asbury and we have yet to have a problem.

-As for the fate of Carol Asbury, we’ll have to wait and see what happens but the last thing people need to do is speculate and spread rumors which seems to be difficult for some people in Florida.
+As for the fate of Carol Asbury, we’ll have to wait and see what happens.
+But the last thing people need to do is speculate and spread rumors.
+A task that seems to be difficult for some people in Florida.

 Write A Comment